-http://umanitoba.ca/admin/governance/governing documents/community/electronic communication with students policy.html
+http://umanitoba.ca/admin/governance/governing_documents/community/electronic_communication_with_students_policy.html

 At the end of this section, the policies and services students are expected to follow/utilize need to be included (Section 2.5 ROASS).

 Academic Integrity:

 Academic Integrity:

 Each student in this course is expected to abide by the University of Manitoba Academic Integrity principles.
 Always remember to reference the work of others that you have used.
 Also be advised that you are required to complete your assignments independently unless otherwise specified.
 If you are encouraged to work in a team, ensure that your project complies with the academic integrity regulations.
 You must do your own work during exams.
 Inappropriate collaborative behavior and violation of other Academic Integrity principles, will lead to the serious disciplinary action.
 Visit the Academic Calendar, Student Advocacy, and Academic Integrity web pages for more information and support.